digidotcom/xbee-python/doc/user_doc/handling_analog_and_digital_io_lines.rst

     * There is an error writing to the XBee interface, throwing a generic ``XBeeException``.

-You can also get the lines that are monitored using the ``get_dio_change_detection()`` method.
+You can also get the lines being monitored using the ``get_dio_change_detection()`` method.
 A ``None`` value indicates that this feature is disabled.